estonian e-residents in africa

 So, with a highly mobile active and youthful population, many of whom are leveraging global educational content from international institutions to build their way to success, why were so few Africans taking advantage of e-Residency’s innovative route to business access?

-“The biggest reason was simply physical, that there are 55 countries in Africa, and until recently just one pickup location for the e-Residency ID card, in Egypt,” she explained.
+“The biggest reason was simply physical, that there are 55 countries in Africa and just one pickup location for the e-Residency ID card, in Egypt,” she explained.
 With the combination of political complications and infrastructure challenges that Africa endures, these physical obstacles are huge.
 “One e-resident I spoke to from Tunisia found it easier to travel to France to get his ID, than to Cairo - which was extremely expensive.”

 Even Egyptians she spoke to had low awareness of the scheme.
 For her paper she had sought out a range of entrepreneurial, digitally empowered citizens to interview, but even those who had managed to become e-residents had stumbled across the programme by individual chance.
 “They said it wasn’t promoted towards Africa, it wasn’t anything you could easily find out about online.
 Most people I spoke to had never even heard about it.”